picatostas/ESS_dg_welder_robot/README.md

 https://github.com/openautomation/ROS-GRBL

-roslaunch cnc_interface smoothie.launch
+`roslaunch cnc_interface smoothie.launch`

 Launch files: smoothie.launch is for a custom build of shapeoko T using Smoothieboard as a controller.

-For other Axis systems just create the .launch file
+For other Axis systems create the .launch file

 Be careful when launching cnc_interface as the CNC will automatically do the homing.